Mike Pompeo: American athletes should boycott Beijing Olympics, not support Xi Jinping - ExBulletin

 Mike Pompeo: American athletes should boycott Beijing Olympics, not support Xi Jinping

-Former US Secretary of State Mike Pompeo was unequivocal Wednesday night during an appearance on Fox News “The Ingraham Angle”.
-He called on the United States and its athletes to boycott the upcoming Olympic Winter Games in Beijing.
+Old United States Secretary of State Mike Pompeo was unequivocal Wednesday night in a Fox News appearance “The Angle of Ingraham”.
+He called on the United States and its athletes to boycott the next few months.
+Olympic Games In Beijing.

-So far, the Biden administration has only called for a diplomatic boycott of the Games citing human rights concerns in China, but in late December Chinese officials called the move “puzzling.” noting that the United States still requested visas from government officials to attend the Games. .
+So far, the Biden administration has only asked for a diplomatic boycott Games citing human rights concerns in China, but at the end of December Chinese officials called the ‘confusing’ movement, noting that the United States still requested visas from government officials to attend the Games.

 Host Laura Ingraham warned that the Olympics were about to become “a massive press stunt” for Chinese President Xi Jinping if the United States did not step up its response and Pompeo seemed to agree.